Dates

 Description

-In this course you will learn the fundamentals of extraction and the usage of the StarRC tool for parasitic extraction in seven modules.
+IEnroll in this eLearning course to learn the fundamentals of extraction and the usage of the StarRC tool for parasitic extraction in seven modules.
 Starting from the basics of extraction, this course covers the gate-level and transistor-level extraction flows along with important features like process modeling effects, integrated field solver, and metal fill extraction.

 Prerequisites

-- Have familiarity with the place and route tools and flows
+- Get familiar with the place and route tools and flows

 - Have knowledge of the physical design verification tools